mpicbg-scicomp/tissue_miner/README.md

 First, make sure that the packages listed in [install_dependencies.sh](misc/install_dependencies.sh) are installed on your system.

-Second, just grab a copy of TissueMiner and run the setup procedure.
+Second, just grab a copy of TissueMiner and run the setup procedure in a terminal (Unix-shell interpreter)

     ## Set path to install TissueMiner in you home folder (please use an absolute path)
     export TM_HOME="~/tissue_miner"